erenaykara/snippets/vim.md

 * Ctrl+G - current location in the file
 * % - go to matching bracket
 * Ctrl + R - redo (undo u)
+* U - undo all changes in the line

 * v  motion  :w FILENAME  saves the Visually selected lines in file FILENAME.